x74353/Amphetamine_Localization/README.md

 <b>2.
 Download the [Localizable.strings](https://github.com/x74353/Amphetamine_Localization/raw/master/Localizable.strings), [AppStore_Description.txt](https://github.com/x74353/Amphetamine_Localization/raw/master/AppStore_Description.txt), & [AppStore_Keywords.txt](https://github.com/x74353/Amphetamine_Localization/raw/master/AppStore_Keywords.txt) files from this Github repository.</b>

 <b>3.
-Edit/translate each file, and send the final translated files to me via [iffy.freshdesk.com](https://iffy.freshdesk.com/support/tickets/new).You can use a free app like [BBEdit](https://apps.apple.com/app/bbedit/id404009241?mt=12) to open and modify each file.</b>
+Edit/translate each file, and send the final translated files to me via [iffy.freshdesk.com](https://iffy.freshdesk.com/support/tickets/new).
+You can use a free app like [BBEdit](https://apps.apple.com/app/bbedit/id404009241?mt=12) to open and modify each file.</b>

 # Compensation:
 There is no financial compensation that I can offer you for your translation work, unfortunately.
 You will, however, be offered a spot in Amphetamine's acknowledgements.
 This acknowledgement spot can include your name or username/handle, and any (concise, non-offensive) text or link you'd like to appear there, including a link to your own donation page where people can reward you directly.
 Beyond that, I can offer my sincere gratitude for helping make Amphetamine an even better app.
 Thank you!